 The plant produces beautiful, blue-purple, pea-shaped flowers that bloom in late spring to early summer.
 The flowers are arranged in long spikes that rise above the foliage.
 The plant is also known for its attractive gray-green foliage, which is composed of three-lobed, clover-like leaves.

-Overall, B. australis is a beautiful and versatile plant that is well-suited to a variety of garden settings, from formal borders to naturalistic prairie gardens.
+The plant is commonly used in native plant landscaping and restoration projects, as it is a hardy and attractive plant that provides important habitat and food for wildlife.
+Overall, BAPTISIA australis is a beautiful and versatile plant that is well-suited to a variety of garden settings, from formal borders to naturalistic prairie gardens.

 Scientific Name: Baptisia Australis

 Common Name: Blue Wild Indigo, Blue False Indigo

 Native Range: Central and Eastern North America